Free shipping on orders over €75 within the EU.

 - where we are otherwise permitted or required by the Act or any other law.

-As we conduct clinical trials throughout Australia and overseas, in respect of the above ways in which Starpharma collects, holds, uses or discloses your health-related personal information, some of these disclosures may occur outside the state or territory in which an individual is resident, including overseas.
+As we conduct clinical trials throughout Australia and overseas, in respect of the above ways in which Starpharma collects, holds, uses, discloses or otherwise processes your health-related personal information, some of these disclosures may occur outside the state or territory in which an individual resides, including overseas.

 EU and UK privacy laws